Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-While Labrador Retrievers are a popular companion dog worldwide, they were initially bred as sporting dogs and have retained a lot of their working prowess even after the shift to companionship.
+While Labrador Retrievers are popular companion dogs worldwide, they were initially bred as sporting dogs and retained much of their working prowess even after the shift to companionship.
 Labrador Retrievers were initially bred and trained to retrieve with gun sportsmen, and they’re considered a type of “gun dog.”

-Naturally, dogs bred to work have high energy levels to keep up with the daily tasks they’re assigned.
-According to the American Kennel Club, Labrador Retrievers are classified as “high-energy” dogs that will need “a lot” of exercise every day.
-AKC compliant breeder Ruffwood Labs emphasizes that exercise is not a value of time exercised but exertion.
+Naturally, dogs bred to work have high energy levels to keep up with their assigned daily tasks.
+According to the American Kennel Club, Labrador Retrievers are classified as “high-energy” dogs that will need “a lot” of daily exercise.
+AKC-compliant breeder Ruffwood Labs emphasizes that exercise is not a value of time exercised but exertion.

 Puppies